Scalingo/documentation/src/_posts/languages/php/2000-01-01-dependencies.md

 frozen to ensure a precise version of the application will always be deployed with the same compatible set of Composer packages.
 This allows for better reproducibility and consistency across environments.
-These versions are written in a file called `composer.lock`, also stored at the root of your project.
+These versions are written in a file named `composer.lock`, also stored at the root of your project.

 Use Composer itself on your local computer (or in your CI/CD pipeline) to generate the `composer.lock` file: